 Children with solid language skills often become strong readers and writers.
 When a baby is born deaf or hard of hearing, the process of developing language can be delayed.
 Such delays can be prevented or reduced through

 early intervention.
-Family members can encourage a baby's language, listening and speech during natural daily routines.
+Family members can encourage a baby's language, listening, signing and speech during natural daily routines.
 This section includes important information about early intervention, development of communication with your baby, ideas for nurturing language development, and support opportunities for the whole family.